Lewandowski stunner moves Bayern closer to title

-BERLIN Robert Lewandowski scored twice, including one of the best goals of his career, to help Bayern Munich to a 3-0 win over Eintracht Frankfurt on Saturday, keeping them on course for a third successive Bundesliga title as the top four all won.
+BERLIN Robert Lewandowski scored twice, including one of the best goals of his career, to help Bayern Munich to a 3-0 win over Eintracht Frankfurt on Saturday that moved them closer to a third successive Bundesliga title.

-Bayern stayed 10 points clear of VfL Wolfsburg, whose 2-0 win at Hamburg SV sent the Dinosaurs into the drop zone and left them in danger of losing their proud record as the only ever-present side in the Bundesliga's 52-year history.

 Third-placed Borussia Moenchengladbach continued their chase for a Champions League place with a 3-1 victory over Borussia Dortmund.
 Bayer Leverkusen, in fourth position, also won 3-2 at Mainz 05.